dilimhat/one-trady-boy/README.md

 *Metrics:
     -UI improvement:
-        + overall asthetic of the site.
+        + overall aesthetic of the site.
         + logic in page flow
         + simplicity of use, especially in context of out new trady-them case
-            + getting started should be an almost linear path +r eal-time data and info flow
+            + getting started should be an almost linear path
+        + real-time data and info flow
         + personal messaging
         + bot modularity
         + public posting and commenting